How Do You Combat Homeschool Burnout?

 Here are some things to think about that will help you evaluate where you are and maybe give you a picture of what areas in your life can be improved.

-- Do you have a time that you can regularly (or semi-regularly!) sit down with your creator and renew your spirit?
+- Do you have a time that you can regularly (or semi-regularly!) sit down with your Creator and renew your spirit?
 I have always struggled with this!
-I have found that when I let this part of my life slip out of my grasp, the rest of my life starts to follow down the slippery slope as well!
+I have found that when I let this part of my life slip out of my grasp, the rest of my life starts to follow down that slippery slope as well!
 There are so many options available right now, even devotionals that encourage you to take 5-10 minutes.
-Keep your eyes open for a special challenge that I am starting sometime in January.
+Keep your eyes open for a special challenge that I am starting soon.
 I would love for you to join me!

 - I saw a T-shirt recently that said, “I wanted to go jogging, but Proverbs 28:1 says, ‘The wicked run when no one is chasing them.’
 So there’s that…” I cannot tell you how true this is for me!!!
 I hate to run, and when I am having an auto-immune flare-up, my body hurts so much that it is almost impossible to exercise.
 I want to encourage you (and me) to try to spend 20 minutes each day or even 3-4 times a week exercising.
 I’d like to tell you that I have a challenge planned for this as well, but that motivation may be a little time in coming!

-- What are the top few things in your life that get you the most worked up or the most depleted?
-If you can't think of anything, for the next few days jot things down that make you angry, frustrated, exhausted, or emotional.
+- Evaluate the things in your life that get you the most worked up or the most depleted?
+If you can’t think of anything, for the next few days jot things down that make you angry, frustrated, exhausted, or emotional.
 Do you see a pattern?
 What can you do to minimize some of those things, or make the process a little easier?
 My motto while living in a developing foreign country is Simplify!